Instructions for the thesis preparation

 Other chapters and subchapters of the thesisChapters immediately following the introduction typically include formulating the objective of work, characteristics of the current state of the solved problems, theoretical and professional background of solved problems.
 These chapters represent no more than 30 percent of the total scope of thesis.

-In subsequent chapters student elaborates the own contribution to solving the problems and the obtained results.
+In subsequent chapters, the student elaborates his/her own contribution to solving the problems and the obtained results.

 Chapters and subchapters must be arranged in a logical sequence, their scope should match the importance of the solved problems.
 For illustration, it may be appropriate to add to the text the graphic information (pictures, tables, graphs, diagrams, etc.).